 Trump rallies for 2018 Republicans — with an eye toward 2020

-INDIANAPOLIS (AP) — President Donald Trump held back-to-back campaign rallies Friday as he launched a feverish push to help elect Republicans in next week's elections — but he also looked ahead to facing off against any of the Democratic "lefties" he expects to challenge his re-election effort in 2020.
+INDIANAPOLIS (AP) — President Donald Trump campaigned back-to-back Friday as he launched a feverish push to help elect Republicans in next week's voting — but he also looked ahead to facing off against "one of the lefties" he expects to challenge his re-election effort in 2020.

-Trump opened a rally at an Indianapolis high school by highlighting the news from earlier in the day that the economy had added another 250,000 jobs in October.
+Trump opened a rally at an Indianapolis high school by highlighting the news from earlier Friday that the economy had added another 250,000 jobs in October.
 He also talked about the low unemployment rate.

-"More Americans are working right now today than have ever worked in this country before," Trump said.
-"That's going to be fun on the debate stage when we debate one of the lefties."
+"More Americans are working right now, today, in this country, than have ever worked in this country before," Trump said.
+"That's going to be fun on the debate stage when we debate one of the lefties.
+And they're going to be saying what a good job they're going to do by raising your taxes. ...
+You know, I think we're going to win that debate."

-He didn't single out any of the Democrats who are thought to be considering challenging Trump for the presidency in two years.
-At past rallies, Trump has named such Democrats as Sen. Cory Booker of New Jersey and Sen. Elizabeth Warren of Massachusetts, both considered possible 2020 contenders.
+He didn't name any of the Democrats who are thought to be considering challenging Trump in two years, but at past rallies the president has singled out such Democrats as Sen. Cory Booker of New Jersey and Sen. Elizabeth Warren of Massachusetts for criticism.

-"And they're going to be saying what a good job they're going to do by raising your taxes.
-You know, I think we're going to win that debate," Trump boasted.

 Braun said, "Let's retire Joe Donnelly."

+In response, Donnelly said he looked forward to welcoming Trump again next year "after I'm re-elected on Tuesday."

-Trump has scheduled nine rallies in West Virginia, Indiana, Montana, Florida, Georgia, Tennessee, Ohio and Missouri between Friday and Election Day.
+Trump has scheduled seven more rallies — in Montana, Florida, Georgia, Tennessee, Ohio, Indiana and Missouri — through Election Day.

-The Indiana event received an added boost from Vice President Mike Pence, who represented Indiana in Congress and as governor, and Bobby Knight, the Hall of Fame former head coach of the Indiana University men's basketball team.
+Friday's Indiana event received an added jolt from Vice President Mike Pence, who represented Indiana in Congress and as governor, and Bobby Knight, the Hall of Fame former head coach of the Indiana University men's basketball team.

-Knight led the noisy crowd in chants of "Go Get 'Em, Donald."

 Trump said critics had given him a "hard time" about the video, which featured a Mexican migrant in a courtroom, smiling and boasting about having killed police officers.